grant-burgess/clean-architecture-example-java-spring-boot/README.md

 The APIs invoke a single **Use Case**.
 The **Use Case** constructs and acts over one to many **Entities** and in doing so also talks to a **Gateway** more commonly known as **Repository** or **Adapters**.
 When an API needs to return a result, a **Presenter** is passed into the API.
 As we pass through the various layers we use separate models. **Use Cases** produce **Response Models**, **Presenters** produce **View Models**.

-For the delivery mechanism I used Spring's REST controllers to deliver the JSON with hypermedia links
+For the delivery mechanism I used Spring's REST controllers to deliver JSON

 There are 4 public APIs
 - Create Offer